danielrockwell/Capstone-Project/README.md

 # Capstone Project

-Math 4020 Capstone Project

-This project utilizes the data collected from from Title II from the Higher Education Act.
+This project utilizes the data collected from from Title II from the Higher Education Act to analyze the future of Mathematics Education Learning.
+This is made possible by the following:

+*Agrregated, cleaned, and transformed data from Title II source.
+*Integrated open source software to manipulate data into usable formatting.
-Created a dashboard in Python using tools such as Dash, Pandas, Plotly to analyze the education data released from 2012-2018.
+*Created a dashboard using tools such as Dash, Pandas, Plotly to analyze the education data released from 2012-2018.

-## Python Code Examples:
+## Tools/Languages Used with Examples:

 Python modules are needed to use this application